Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 In case of any contamination of amniotic fluid with meconium:

 Skin color assessment.
-The baby's lips and torso should be pink.
+The baby's lips and body should be pink.
 After normalization of heart rate and ventilation, the child should not have diffuse cyanosis.
 Acrocyanosis, as a rule, does not indicate low level oxygen in the blood.
 Only diffuse cyanosis requires intervention.

-Artificial ventilation of the lungs with a bag and mask
+Artificial ventilation with a bag and mask

 Indications for mechanical ventilation:

-- bradycardia (less than 100 beats per minute), regardless of the presence of spontaneous breathing;
+- bradycardia (less than 100 beats per minute) regardless of the presence of spontaneous breathing;

 — in the absence of spontaneous breathing, continue mechanical ventilation until it appears.

-2. If the heart rate is from 60 to 100 beats per minute:
+2. If heart rate is from 60 to 100 beats per minute:

 — continue mechanical ventilation;